CopernicaMarketingSoftware/Documentation/Mailerq/4.0/new-for-4.0.md

 ## Running behind a proxy

 You can now run MailerQ behind a HAProxy server.
-The `smtp-proxy` setting can be used to instruct MailerQ to use this.
+The "smtp-proxy" setting can be used to instruct MailerQ which connections come from the proxy server, and which are raw connections that came directly from the internet.

-- smtp-proxy setting
-- personalization
-- incoming json update
-- result json

-- improve on documentation regarding DNS options; these are out of date.
+Connections that came in via a HAProxy proxy server are treated differently.
+The first couple of bytes on these incoming connections are interpreted as the special PROXY header, and the remote IP address of the client is extracted from that header.

+## Delivery Status Notifications

+MailerQ 4.0 now fully supports DSN.
+Although the majority of our users only use MailerQ to send out email, and not to deliver or receive bounce emails, we have implemented this extension to the SMTP protocol as well.

+## DMARC processing

+MailerQ can automatically recognize DMARC report messages, and publishes them to the "reports" queue.
+If you use MailerQ as an incoming server to process delivery status notifications and disposition notifications, you can also set it up to collect dmarc reports.